pjhop/dnamarray_crossreactivity/README.md

 * **c9_matches**: Folder that contains scripts to map 450k and EPIC probes to the *C9orf72* repeat expansion.
 Includes scripts to do so in different ways, for example: assuming that the repeat is methylated/unmethylated, representing CpGs by YpG, including flanking regions etc.
+* **other**: Folder that contains script to match 450k/EPIC probes to various repeat sequences.
 * **c9_analysis.Rmd**: Main Rmarkdown file in which all downstream analyses are performed and figures/tables are generated.
 * **supplementary_note.Rmd**: Rmarkdown that generates the supplementary note.